improbable-eng/perforce-buildkite-plugin/README.md

 See [p4 set](https://www.perforce.com/manuals/cmdref/Content/CmdRef/p4_set.html?Highlight=precedence) for more on system variables and precedence.

+#### `trusted_fingerprints` (optional, array)

+Supply a list of trusted p4 server fingerprints to ensure are trusted.

+See [p4 trust](https://www.perforce.com/manuals/v16.2/cmdref/p4_trust.html) for more information about trust with SSL connections.

+If you have specified `p4trust` via the plugin settings, or your server has [`P4TRUST` (docs)](https://www.perforce.com/manuals/v16.2/cmdref/P4TRUST.html) set, this plugin setting respects your choices there.

 #### `stream` (optional, string)

 Which p4 stream to sync, e.g. `//dev/minimal`.
 Can be overridden by `view`.